stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

   :scale: 100%
   :alt: Create Account button

 This will bring up the "Create Account" dialog.
-For "Account Location" select the Directory we made in the previous step.
+For "Account Location" select the Directory you made in the previous step.
 For "First Name" and "Last Name" you can enter whatever you wish, but the email should be one that you control, since an email will be sent to that address inviting them to your Directory.

 .. figure:: images/gettingstarted/getting_started_create_accnt_box.png
   :align: center